stassop/ReactNativeTodo/README.md

 Some tips for testing async actions:
   * Test only your action's logic and mock everything else
-  * Use `redux-mock-store` to test if action calls get received by the store
+  * Use `redux-mock-store` to test if actions get received by the store
   * Good code is testable code.
 If it isn't easy to test, consider changing your code

 Useful links: